A-I-Research-Facility/Deep-Learning-examples/prog1/README.md

 ***
 💢 Normalizing training data to get tensor values between 0 and 1.
-We dont have to do this always but it makes it easier for neural net to learn Normalization is a good measure to avoid overflow.
+We dont have to do this always but it makes it easier for neural net to learn.
+Normalization is a good measure to avoid overflow.
 Axis refers to 'column' or 'row'.

     x_train = tf.keras.utils.normalize(x_train, axis=1)